UU-Human-Evolution/1MB438/Lab_1.md

 ![Example of a pairwise alignment scoring method](./Figures/Scoring-a-pairwise-alignment-a-detailed-example.png)

-Pairwise alignment consist on the comparation of two sequences from different individuals/species, with the goal of finding regions similar between the two.
+Pairwise alignment consist on the comparison of two sequences from different individuals/species, with the goal of finding regions similar between the two.
 This regions may reflect conserved regions with functional, structural or evolutionary relevance.

 You can find a detailed tutorial on Pairwise alignment [here](https://teaching.healthtech.dtu.dk/teaching/index.php/ExPairwiseAlignment)